cap-js/docs/guides/databases-hana.md

 ### Generated HDI Artifacts

-As we see from the log output `cds build` generates these deployment artefacts as expected by HDI, based on CDS models and .csv files provided in your projects:
+As we see from the log output `cds build` generates these deployment artifacts as expected by HDI, based on CDS models and .csv files provided in your projects:

 - `.hdbtable` files for entities
-- `.hdbview` files for view / projections
+- `.hdbview` files for views / projections
 - `.hdbconstraint` files for database constraints
 - `.hdbtabledata` files for CSV content
 - a few technical files required by HDI, such as `.hdinamespace` and `.hdiconfig`